Closing the door on network attacks using security scanning tools

 Vulnerability assessment, the security scanning tool of choice

-If you don't attract the attention of a dedicated, well financed attack, then your primary concern must be to eliminate your known vulnerabilities so that a quick look taken by a poorly equipped attacker would not reveal an easy entry.
+If you don’t attract the attention of a dedicated, well financed attack, then your primary concern must be to eliminate your known vulnerabilities so that a quick look taken by the average attacker would not reveal an easy entry.